Authored by the expert who managed and guided the team behind the New Zealand Property Pack

 Yes, the analysis of Auckland's property market is included in our pack

-3) Residential building consents in Auckland dropped 8% in 2024, showing a clear slowdown in construction activity
+10) Residential building consents in Auckland dropped by about 8% in 2024, showing a slight construction slowdown

 In 2024, residential building consents in Auckland fell by about 8%, indicating a slight slowdown in construction activity.